CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 # **Lab 01: Manage Microsoft Teams**

-# **Student lab answer key**

 ## **Microsoft 365 user interface**

 Given the dynamic nature of Microsoft cloud tools, you may experience user interface (UI) changes that were made following the development of this training content.
 This will manifest itself in UI changes that do not match up with the detailed instructions presented in this lab manual.

-The Microsoft World-Wide Learning team will update this training course as soon as any such changes are brought to our attention.
+The CloudLabs team will update this training course as soon as any such changes are brought to our attention.
 However, given the dynamic nature of cloud updates, you may run into UI changes before this training content is updated. **If this occurs, you will have to adapt to the changes and work through them in the lab exercises as needed.**

 ## **Lab Scenario**

-In the labs, of this course, you will assume the role of Joni Sherman, a Teams Administrator for Contoso Ltd. You are asked to ensure the required Teams admin roles are assigned to your pilot team members and check license assignment to users.
-As part of the Microsoft Teams rollout in Contoso, you need to make sure the pilot team members are well versed with the usage of Teams admin center, its menus and PowerShell cmdlets to handle day to day administrative tasks.
+In the labs, of this course, you will assume the role of Joni Sherman, a Teams Administrator.
+You are asked to ensure the required Teams admin roles are assigned to your pilot team members and check license assignment to users.
+As part of the Microsoft Teams rollout in M365 Organization, you need to make sure the pilot team members are well versed with the usage of Teams admin center, its menus and PowerShell cmdlets to handle day to day administrative tasks.
 You have implemented Microsoft 365 in a virtualized lab environment already and were commissioned to test the creation Microsoft 365 Groups from the M365 admin center and new teams using Teams desktop and web clients.
 You will also enable access to explore Teams Preview features using Teams update policy.
 Once the pilot team completes exploring and testing the features in Teams admin center and Microsoft 365 admin center, you need to guide them to follow best practices in creating and configuring naming and expiration policies for the groups and teams while enforcing the restriction on the creation of teams.

 You have just started the pilot project, and you’ve already got two virtual machines with preinstalled Teams Desktop clients and a tenant with different users:

-- Joni Sherman (JoniS@&lt;YourTenant&gt;.OnMicrosoft.com) **Teams administrator**
+- Joni Sherman (**<inject key="JoniSherman" enableCopy="true" style="color:blue" />**) **Teams administrator**

 - Patti Fernandez (PattiF@&lt;YourTenant&gt;.OnMicrosoft.com) **Teams device administrator**